Student visas to study in Ireland

-Since 1 January 2011 there are changes to the immigration system for non-EEA students.
-If you are a non-EEA national coming to study in Ireland you must be enrolled in a full-time course under the Degree Programme (pdf) or the Language and Non-Degree Programme (pdf).
-There are details of transitional arrangements for students already in Ireland who are affected by these changes (pdf).
+If you are a non-EEA national coming to study in Ireland you must be enrolled in a full-time course on the Interim List of Eligible Programmes (ILEP).
 You can find out more in our document on the immigration rules for non-EEA students.

 You will need to provide the following with your visa application.
 (Please remember, original documents are required and must be in English or accompanied by a notarised translation):